fahadzainjawaid/awsIdentityTools/README.md

    - Check that the generated trust policy matches your Azure DevOps setup
    - Ensure your service connection configuration matches the output from the tool

+### Shell Script Issues

+1. **"jq: command not found" or "bc: command not found"**
+   - Install required tools: `sudo apt install jq bc` (Linux) or `brew install jq bc` (macOS)

+2. **"AWS credentials are not configured or invalid"**
+   - Run `aws sts get-caller-identity` to verify credentials
+   - Use `awsLogin` to authenticate via SSO, or configure credentials manually

+3. **Cleanup script hangs or times out**
+   - Some resources take time to delete (e.g., RDS, EKS)
+   - Press Ctrl+C during countdown to skip a specific resource
+   - Check AWS Console for deletion progress

+4. **Resource inventory missing resources**
+   - Ensure your AWS credentials have read permissions for all services
+   - Check if resources are in regions not being scanned

 ### Configuration Issues

 1. **Missing config.mjs file**